Freeky7819/dragon_compressor/README.md

 **Think of it like this:**
 - 📚 **Traditional approach**: Photocopy every page of a book
-- 🎯 **DragonMemory**: Extract only the key insights, quotes, and turning points
+- 🎯 **Dragon Compressor**: Extract only the key insights, quotes, and turning points

 <br>